 Indeed it does!
 The identification of these potential risks for your client is the first step to preventing them.
 Clearly if the purpose of your exercise programme is to improve your client’s quality of life then aggravating an existing medical condition is counterproductive to the goal.

-If a significant medical condition or risk factor for injury exists you will find this out via the PAR-Q screening and you may decide to request medical clearance or recommendations from the medical profession prior to designing the gym-based programme.
+If a significant medical condition or risk factor for injury exists you will find this out through your client screening.
+You may then decide to request medical clearance or recommendations from the medical profession prior to designing the gym-based programme.

 The need for medical clearance should not deter you from working with a client or gym member.
-With the right and proper modifications almost everyone can and should engage in exercise.
+With the right and proper modifications, and by working closely with medical experts where necessary, almost everyone can and should engage in exercise.

 Goals, Time and Motivation

-Nothing is without potential limitations and the PAR-Q is only as effective as the way it is used by the Fitness Professional.
-To end our look at this highly important client screening tool we will therefore take a look at some of its limitations.
+Nothing is without potential limitations and the PAR Q is only as effective as the way it is used by the Fitness Professional.
+Let’s look at some of these limitations.

 - The form depends on complete client honesty from the outset.
-A quick glance through medical sites such as WebMD affirms that telling a little medical white lie can be pretty common.
+Telling a little fib can be pretty common, especially when it comes to alcohol consumption, smoking and food choices.
 Explain to your client at the outset that you need to understand the complete picture to help them and assist with their goals and seek complete transparency.

 - Your client may not remember everything and can only record the information they can recall and see as relevant.